Magma 850 2.0 vs. Magma 850

 Hands-On Review of the Magma 850 Hoody

 This jacket isn't the warmest, the lightest or the most compressible, but by modern standards, it has a good warmth to weight ratio, and its design is worthy of its high-quality insulation and Pertex fabrics.
-If you need some extra weather resistance check out the Rab Microlight Alpine.
-For the most warmth, the Feathered Friends Eos should be on your radar.
-However, both of these models are more expensive than the Magma, which still offers respite from the cold and is easier on your wallet.
+If you need some extra weather resistance check out something with hydrophobic down or a more weather resistant shell fabric.

 Suprisingly warm for the weight (and the price), we were comfortable in this jacket down to 40 degrees.
 For blowing snow, our tester would've appreciated a hardshell.

 The Magma is a warm jacket for its weight.
 We wear it alone for temps down to 40F.
 Below that temperature, it's more of a layering piece, a very good layering piece at that.
-While not as warm as the Feathered Friends Eos or The North Face Summit L3 Hoody, it's warmer than the Outdoor Research Illuminate Hoody and the Mountain Hardwear Ghost Whisperer and also less expensive.
-The addition of a hood earns the Magma some extra points in the Warmth metric, keeping our ears a neck toasty and the hemline is lower than the hem on the Cerium LT and the Eos, extending the warmth below the hips.
+While not as warm as the thicker jackets in our test, it competes well and is less expensive than much of the competition.

 850 fill power down makes this one of the loftier models we reviewed.

 When we reviewed the non-hooded version of this jacket, it was the second lightest jacket in its category.
-The hood adds a few ounces, bringing the total weight up to 12.5 oz for a size small.
+The hood adds a few ounces, bringing the total weight up to 13.75 oz for a size large.
 The Magma isn't ultralight, but we wouldn't hesitate to bring it along on a long backpacking trip or ski tour, and we hardly notice it when it's stuffed down into our packs.
-For folks who count ounces, the Mountain Hardwear Ghost Whisperer is a featherweight 7.4 oz, and the 11 oz Feathered Friends Eos has one of the best warmth to weight ratios thanks to its 900+ fill down.
+For folks who count ounces, there are lighter coats out there, but for the price, it's unmatched.

 Like most modern DWR coatings, we felt well protected in a light mist.
 Water beaded well and keep the shell material from soaking through but remember, DWR treatments wear out, and the Magma's shell fabric isn't waterproof.
 In a heavy downpour, the down will eventually take on water if you don't put on a waterproof shell.
-This jacket doesn't feature hydrophobic down like the very lightweight Mountain Hardwear Ghost Whisperer Hooded, or the very weather resistant Rab Microlight Alpine.
-The Rab has a DWR treatment and treated down, plus a reinforced wire brim on the hood.
-At $275, it's not a screamin' deal like the Magma, but it's still in the sub three hundo bargain ballpark.
-Keep in mind that the Magma is a decent midlayer, and you can always throw on a waterproof layer to save your down from becoming soggy and useless.
+This jacket doesn't feature hydrophobic down, so be careful how you use it.
+Keep in mind that the Magma is a decent mid-layer, and you can always throw on a waterproof layer to save your down from becoming soggy and useless.

 This jacket fits a little on the bulky size, especially in the midsection, a fact that can be seen as an advantage or a disadvantage, depending on your body type and how you want to layer it.
-The Outdoor Research Illuminate Hoody and the Arc'teryx Cerium LT Hoody both have athletic fits and are easy to fit under a hardshell.
 A bulkier jacket like the Magma is harder to were comfortably under a hardshell along with other layers, but if you want to use your down jacket on top of your other layers, it has an accommodating fit.
 The sleeves are long and have a little articulation, and this jacket doesn't ride up when you put your arms over your head.
 There's also plenty of room in the shoulders, making this a good choice for bigger folks.
 As we mentioned previously, this jacket has a hemline the extends below the waist.